grommet/grommet/src/js/components/Calendar/README.md

 ## Calendar
-Calendar of days in months.
+A calendar of days displayed by month.
       It can be used to select a single date, a range of dates, or multiple individual dates.